wbeebe/EspressifProjects/README.md

 A collection of projects I've re/written over time for programming Espressif MCUs.
 Languages used are C/C++, MicroPython and CircuitPython.

-- For C/C++ programming I've used the ESP-IDF development tools v4.4.4 and v5.1.2 (https://github.com/espressif/esp-idf) on Linux Mint 21.1 (Vera).
+- For C/C++ programming I've used the ESP-IDF development tools v5.2.2 (https://github.com/espressif/esp-idf) on Linux Mint 21.3 (Virginia).
-- For MicroPython I've used version 1.21.0 (https://github.com/micropython/micropython)
+- For MicroPython I've used version 1.23.0 (https://github.com/micropython/micropython)
-- For CircuitPython I've used version 8.2.9 (https://circuitpython.org/downloads)
+- For CircuitPython I've used version 9.0.5 (https://circuitpython.org/downloads)

-These projects are current as of December 2023.
+These projects are current as of July 2024.

 There are now two major ESP-IDF folders, v4 for ESP-IDF 4.x, and v5 for ESP-IDF v5.x.
 All new work is on the v5 branch.
 The v4 is left for historical purposes.